TPP · Banking · Service Initiation · Delegated SCA

 See the Delegated SCA Payment example for a fully-populated version and the Risk reference for the field-by-field schema.

-Step 2 - Constructing Authorization Details
+04 POST /par · Step 2 — Constructing Authorization Details

 With the encrypted PII ready, construct the authorization_details of type urn:openfinanceuae:service-initiation-consent:v2.1.
-For Delegated SCA you must set ControlParameters.IsDelegatedAuthentication to true and leave ConsentSchedule empty, indicating that the TPP will perform SCA on the user before each POST /payments request.
+For Delegated SCA you must set ControlParameters.IsDelegatedAuthentication to true and leave ConsentSchedule empty, indicating that the TPP will perform SCA on the user before each POST/payments request.

 authorization_details